trevonromanuik/battlenet-api/README.md

 # How to use

-Simply `require()` the Battle.net API within your application:
+Simply `require()` the Battle.net API within your application and pass in a valid Battle.net API key:

 ```javascript
 var bnet = require('battlenet-api')(/* your API KEY here */);
 ```

-And then access the API methods to request data:
+Then you can access the API methods to request data:

 ```javascript
 bnet.wow.character.profile(params, callback);